 - Tunnel Mountain

 - Along Bow River

-- Peyto Lake lookout– the whole area will be closed from June to winter 2019 for construction
+- Peyto Lake lookout– the whole area will be closed from mid-August in 2019 for construction

 - Johnston Canyon to Ink Pots – trail goes through the canyon along a series of waterfalls and ending on a meadow with 5 blue/green pools called Ink Pots